wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-apache-spark-provision-clusters.md

 **Prerequisites:**

 Before you begin the instructions in this article, you must have an Azure subscription.
-See [Get Azure <!-- deleted by customization trial](/pricing/1rmb-trial/) --><!-- keep by customization: begin --> trial][azure-trial] <!-- keep by customization: end -->.
+See [Get Azure trial](/pricing/1rmb-trial/).

 ##<a id="configuration"></a>What are the different configuration options?